tstyle/doxx/README.md

 ## What is doxx?

 doxx is a generic project build and distribution system that is used to generate projects with any combination of text file types, binary file types, and directory structure.
-It supports simple YAML formatted build specs and text file customization at build time with user-defined text string replacements.
-The goal is to provide a simple framework on which to build, distribute, and consume any text file containing project.
+It supports simple YAML formatted build specs and text file customization at build time with user-defined text string replacements in templates that can be stored locally or hosted remotely.
+The goal is to provide a simple, broadly available framework on which to build, distribute, and consume any text file containing project.

 The [doxx Package Repository](https://github.com/doxx-repo) hosts a growing list of resusable, common project types.
 These are built with a simple set of commands that are included in the doxx command line application.
-User collaboration on existing projects, and the development and contribution of brand new projects, are welcomed and encouraged.